lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The Initiator SHALL compose message_1 as follows:

 * The supported cipher suites and the order of preference MUST NOT be changed based on previous error messages.
 However, the list SUITES_I sent to the Responder MAY be truncated such that cipher suites which are the least preferred are omitted.
-The amount of truncation MAY be changed between sessions, e.g. based on previous error messages (see next bullet), but all cipher suites which are more preferred than the least preferred cipher suite in the list MUST be included in the list.
+The amount of truncation MAY be changed between sessions, e.g., based on previous error messages (see next bullet), but all cipher suites which are more preferred than the least preferred cipher suite in the list MUST be included in the list.

 * The Initiator MUST select its most preferred cipher suite, conditioned on what it can assume to be supported by the Responder.
 If the Initiator previously received from the Responder an error message with error code 2 (see {{wrong-selected}}) indicating cipher suites supported by the Responder which also are supported by the Initiator, then the Initiator SHOULD select the most preferred cipher suite of those (note that error messages are not authenticated and may be forged).